NYLI Equity Allocation Fund Class A: MGXAX | Class B: MGXBX | Class C: MGXCX | Class I: MGXIX | Class INV: MGXNX | Class SI: MGXSX

 Before considering an investment in the Fund, you should understand that you could lose money.

-The Fund's performance depends on the subadvisor's skill in determining the asset class allocations and the mix of underlying MainStay Funds, as well as the performance of those underlying Funds.
+The Fund's performance depends on the subadvisor's skill in determining the asset class allocations and the mix of underlying NYLI Funds, as well as the performance of those underlying Funds.
 The underlying Funds' performance may be lower than the performance of the asset class which they were selected to represent.
 The Fund is indirectly subject to the investment risks of each underlying Fund held.

 Growth-oriented common stocks and other equity type securities (such as preferred stocks, convertible preferred stocks and convertible bonds) may involve larger price swings and greater potential for loss than other types of investments.